Update your browser to view this website correctly.Update my browser now

 The most popular airlines in United States are Southwest Airlines, United, American Airlines, JetBlue Airways, Spirit Airlines.

-The cheapest destination recorded in the last 15 days departing from United States with Royal Air Maroc is Madrid.
+The cheapest destination recorded in the last 15 days departing from United States with Royal Air Maroc is Barcelona.

-Flying with Royal Air Maroc, the cheapest place to depart from in the last 15 days in United States is Miami.
+Flying with Royal Air Maroc, the cheapest place to depart from in the last 15 days in United States is New York JFK.

 Royal Air Maroc or RAM is Morocco's largest airline.
 It offers scheduled flights to other African destinations, Europe and Asia as well as North and South America.
 It has been in operation since 1953 and took its present name in 1957.
 It's fully owned by the Moroccan government and has both its headquarters and main hub at Casablanca's Mohammed V International Airport.
 This is the departure point for scheduled flights as well as special charters serving the annual Hajj pilgrimage to Mecca.
 The airline's frequent flyer programme is known as the Safar Flyer.